THE MEANING OF HUMAN-COMPUTER INTERACTION

 #8 - Radio Sweden’s summer program

-this program a young woman, a hockey player, used a part of the program
+and interests.
+In this program a young woman, a hockey player, used a part of

-complaining of harassment by a man who was the head coach for Sweden women's national team.
-A
+the program complaining of harassment by a man who was the head coach for Sweden women's national team.
+A listener perceived

-listener perceived that the program contained a personal attack to a person and
+that the program contained a personal attack to a person and his organization

 the Swedish Press and Broadcasting Authority (here